 Ways to help students avoid flare-ups include:

-Make sure your students with asthma have action plans to help prevent and manage flare-ups.
+Make sure your students with asthma have written instructions from their doctor (called an asthma action plan).
+This helps them prevent and manage flare-ups.
 You should know your students' asthma triggers and allow them to use their medicines when needed.
-If a student's symptoms get worse after taking medicine, call the school nurse or 911.
+If a student's symptoms don't improve or get worse after taking medicine, call the school nurse or 911.